uni-cs-notes/cs50-notes/Scratch.md

   12 Else
   13     Quit
 ```
+#### Another approach could be to search two pages at a time.
+* A final and perhaps better approach could be to go to the middle of the phone book and ask, “Is the name I am looking for to the left or to the right?”
+Then, repeat this process, cutting the problem in half and half and half.
 * Pseudocoding is such an important skill for at least two reasons.
 First, when you pseudocode before you create formal code, it allows you to think through the logic of your problem in advance.
 * Second, when you pseudocode, you can later provide this information to others that are seeking to understand your coding decisions and how your code works.
 * Notice that the language within our pseudocode has some unique features.
 First, some of these lines begin with verbs like pick up, open, look at.
 Later, we will call these functions.